-Instead, the LCLS-II will use a low voltage rf gun very similar to the 186 MHz rf gun being developed as part of the APEX project at LBNL [11].
-The normal-conducting photo-cathode gun, shown in Figure 7, will provide a beam of 750 keV which is then bunched with a 1.3-GHz normal conducting buncher cavity before being injected into a standard 1.3 GHz CM where it is captured and accelerated to 100 MeV.
+Instead, the LCLS-II will use a low voltage rf gun very similar to the 186 MHz rf gun being developed as part of the APEX project at LBNL [4].
+The normal-conducting photo-cathode gun will provide a beam of 750 keV which is then bunched with a 1.3 GHz normal conducting buncher cavity before being injected into a standard 1.3 GHz CM where it is captured and accelerated to 100 MeV.
 It is expected that the relatively high voltage of the rf gun will provide a higher beam brightness than a DC gun operating at 400 to 500 kV.

-Figure 7: Schematic of the LCLS-II injector, based on the LBNL APEX rf gun.
+Figure 6: Schematic of the LCLS-II injector, based on the LBNL APEX rf gun.

-The APEX project has demonstrated the operation of the rf gun at 800 kV and is in the-process of installing the 1.3 GHz buncher cavity and downstream accelerator structures to accelerate the beam to 30 MeV and verify the beam brightness [12].
-Brightness measurements are expected in the fall of 2015.
+The APEX project has demonstrated the operation of the rf gun at 800 kV and is in the process of installing the 1.3 GHz buncher cavity and downstream accelerator structures to accelerate the beam to 30 MeV and verify the beam brightness.
+Brightness measurements are expected in the Fall of 2015.

-In parallel, the Cornell DC gun which was developed for an Energy Recovery Linac [13], has been operated at 400 kV and the beam brightness has been measured for bunch charges across the LCLS-II operating range of 10 - 300 pC using a new NaKSb cathode [14].
+In parallel, the Cornell DC gun which was developed for an Energy Recovery Linac [5], has been operated at 400 kV and the beam brightness has been measured for bunch charges across the LCLS-II operating range of 10 -300 pC using a new NaKSb cathode [6].
 The gun was optimized to meet the LCLS-II emittance and peak current requirements and the studies provided an excellent benchmark of the ASTRA and GPT gun simulation codes, providing confidence in the LCLS-II injector design.
-These codes are being use to optimize the detailed implementation at LCLS-II to increase the beam aperture and improve the emittance performance [15, 16].